-Providing Sales with enablement content is a sizeable investment.
+Providing Sales with enablement content is an investment.
 It is also a significant part of a marketing budget.
 Is your sales team using these expensive tools?
 Can you tell?
 Or are you hearing crickets?

 Enablement content should support marketing, sales and corporate strategies.
 In addition, keep the following in mind when building sales enablement content: